 Intellectual Property in the Digital Age

-This on-line class will introduce students to the practical and legal issues surrounding copyright, trademark and patent protection in the digital age.
-It will sensitize students to the many issues they will face in their efforts to sell, distribute, protect and defend their creative works and products.
-The course also will explore the implications of contract law, of “work for hire” and “non-compete” clauses, and of moral rights laws as they pertain to art works.
-Students will learn about the scope and the limitations of the protections that current law provides; how to identify and anticipate the issues surrounding sharing of works in this digital age; and how to protect their property rights in their works.
-Although this is not a “law” course, students will engage with these issues through assigned readings of law cases, selected current essays and articles.
+This on-line class will introduce art, design, film and media students to the practical, legal and theoretical issues surrounding copyright and trademark law in the digital age.
+It will sensitize students to the many issues they will face in their efforts to sell, distribute, protect, use or defend their creative works and products.
+The course also will review contract law, specifically “work for hire” and “non-compete” clauses, and moral rights laws as they pertain to creative works.
+Students will learn about the scope and the limitations of the protections that current law provides; how to identify and anticipate the issues surrounding sharing of works in this digital age so that they will be prepared to engage in the debate: and how to protect their property rights in their works.
+Students will engage with legal and theoretical issues by reading books by legal scholars and technologists; assigned readings of annotated law cases and current essays and articles.
 The readings will be supplemented by “real-life” exercises and practice-based assignments.
-This class is open to students from all divisions and disciplines, including art, fashion, design, media studies, film, music and creative writing.